-Objective and Outcome Indicators Baseline Mid-term Target End of Project Target Assumptions Project Objective: Facilitation of the development and utilization of feasible renewable energy % share of RE in the national power generation mix 6 26% 44% 67% Regional oil prices will be at levels that make RE/EE still competitive and costresources and application of energy efficiency technologies Cumulative GHG (CO 2) emission reduction from power generation, tons CO 2 nil 5,000 15,000 effective in Tuvalu for achieving realistic energy targets in Tuvalu 5 No. of women actively involved in the planning and implementation of energy services provision in the outer islands 0 5 10 Acceptance from community on RE/EE application Outcome 1 Improved awareness and No. of communities that are capable of organizing, planning, designing, implementing, operating and maintaining REbased power generation systems.
-0 2 4 Acceptance from community attitude towards sustainable RE & EE technology applications in the public 2 , commercial and energy sectors No. of households, schools, public buildings and commercial establishments that are using low carbon technologies (by RE- and EE-based energy systems) 7 396 400 410 on RE/EE application
+Objective and Outcome Indicators Baseline Mid-term Target End of Project Target Assumptions Project Objective: Facilitation of the development and utilization of feasible renewable energy % share of RE in the national power generation mix 8 26% 44% 67% Regional oil prices will be at levels that make RE/EE still competitive and cost- resources and application of energy efficiency technologies in Tuvalu for achieving realistic energy targets in Tuvalu 7 Cumulative GHG (CO_2) emission reduction from power generation, tons CO_2 nil 5,000 15,000 effective No. of women actively involved in the planning and implementation of energy services provision in the outer islands 0 5 10 Acceptance from community on RE/EE application Outcome 1 Improved awareness and attitude towards suctainable PE No. of communities that are capable of organizing, planning, designing, implementing, operating and maintaining RE- based power generation systems.
+0 2 4 Acceptance from community attitude towards sustainable RE & EE technology applications in the public 2 , commercial and energy sectors No. of households, schools, public buildings and commercial establishments that are using low carbon technologies (by RE- and EE-based energy systems) 9 396 400 410 Acceptance from community on RE/EE application

-5 In November 2015, the Government of Tuvalu submitted its Intended Nationally Determined contributions (INDC) to UNFCCC, updating the goal set in the country's 2009 National Energy Policy (NEP), that now sets out the objective to reduce emissions of greenhouse gases from the electricity generation (power) sector, by 100%, i.e., almost zero emissions by 2025 through the use renewable energy sources and energy efficient technologies.
+7 In November 2015, the Government of Tuvalu submitted its Intended Nationally Determined contributions (INDC) to UNFCCC, updating the goal set in the country's 2009 National Energy Policy (NEP), that now sets out the objective to reduce emissions of greenhouse gases from the electricity generation (power) sector, by 100%, i.e., almost zero emissions by 2025 through the use renewable energy sources and energy efficient technologies.
 With the current economic development situation in the country and the actions that are ongoing and are being planned towards the achievement of this target, the project will re-evaluate the target to either confirm or reset it to a more realistic level that can be achieved by 2020 within the timeframe of this four-year project, and facilitate the achievement of target through the removal of barriers or filling of the gaps that would bridge the achievement of said RE target by 2020.
 In this project, both energy efficiency and renewable energy technology applications will be enhanced in supporting the economic development of the country and minimizing GHG emissions.

-As an important benefit in the increasing share of the RE and EE contribution, the cost saving in imported oils should also be monitored and reported.
+8 As an important benefit in the increasing share of the RE and EE contribution, the cost saving in imported oils should also be monitored and reported.

-7 This also includes those that are directly investing their own resources in implementing low carbon technologies (RE & EE).
+9 This also includes those that are directly investing their own resources in implementing low carbon technologies (RE & EE).